UW-Solar/Website-Reference/README.md

 Run all the commands given in these steps in the VS Code Terminal.

+And again, we'd like to emphasize that it's critical to follow the guides in this documentation **EXACTLY** when making changes.
+Otherwise, you will get an error in step 7 below that will be very frustrating to debug. **DON'T SKIM** and read every word of the tutorials.

 0. Open your website project in Visual Studio Code and open the terminal in VS Code.
 1. Delete the existing `dist` folder.
 2. Run `npm install`